xanathar/pci-info/README.md

 `enum_win32_wmi` | NO | Include the `WindowsWmiPciEnumerator` enumerator to the supported enumerators when running on Windows.

 # Change log

+### 0.3.2
+- Added ability to read Linux PCI configuration from a directory that is a copy of `/proc/bus/pci` for test and/or forensic purposes
+- Fixed compatibility with PCI devices enumeration on aarch64 targets (Solves [Issue#13](https://github.com/xanathar/pci-info/issues/13))

 ### 0.3.1
 - Fixed really minor issue of device enumeration on MacOS that used the wrong data type for some IOKit properties, presumably making the code work only on little-endian machines (which kind of makes it irrelevant as all MacOS machines since 2006 are little-endian, but, anyway, it's better now).